TonyBUK/VMSBackup/README.md

 An alternative to this is the Python version, which you can grab here: https://github.com/TonyBUK/VMSBackupPython

-Effectively the same tool, but a little more portable, a little slewer, but with a couple of extra features.
+Effectively the same tool, but a little more portable, a little slower, but with a couple of extra features.
 I'll be maintaining both.

 ***Updates***